xujuren/SocialMediaCat/app/Documents/Report_Cathy.md

 ### Design Patterns**

-#### 1) Template method & 2) factory method: used together to handle data of different formats
+#### 1) Template method and 2) factory method
+used together to handle data of different formats
 * the abstract class `AssetHandler` defines the requirements in reading and parsing of files.
 * the implementation of some of the tasks (e.g. `actionsFromDataInstances()`) were delegated to its subclasses, each corresponds to a file format.
 * The creation of the subclasses was performed by `AssetHandlerFactory`.

-**Advantages**:
+* **Advantages**:
     * 'pluggable' for multiple sources/formats of data instances
     * helped encapsulating the implementation of the standard workflow.

 #### 3) Data Access Object (DAO) Pattern:
 * Most of the data access and persistence process in relation to UserActivity are defined by `IUserActivityDao` and realised in `UserActivityDao`.

-**Advantages**
+* **Advantages**:
     * helped decoupling the domain/business logic (i.e. users' activities) with data access with Firebase.
     * not to expose data storage details on the interface.
     * more flexible composition of objects.
     * Clearer overall structure of codes.

 #### 4) Singleton pattern
 * We used the singleton pattern to ensure that all actions by the current user are performed by the same user object.